Architecture

 Event Delivery Gurantee (at-least-once for most time)

-The server for the most times provide at-least-once event delivery gurantee.
+The server for the most times provide at-least-once event delivery guarantee.

 Event data loss happens in the following scenarios: